thirteenpylons/benfordpy/README.md

     digits, third digits, digit combinations, and so on.

 ## Goal
-    Measure and plot the occurrence of integers[1:9] from user provided dataset.
+    Measure and plot the occurrence of integers 1 through 9 from user provided dataset.
     Measure the occurrence of each integer in the first place value in set.
     Extended: measure and plot occurrence of int for each place value.